crystaldust/mesher-tools/perf/README.md

 ### Sample test results

 The sample result are taken from a 3 node virtual machine(4U4G) Kubernetes cluster, with a [wrk](https://github.com/wg/wrk) test command `wrk -t12 -c40 -d60s http://{CLIENT-SERVICE-ADDR}:9000`.
-The output might vary by different environment and test tools and even test arguments.
+The output might vary by different environments and test tools and even test arguments.
 So the side effect is more important than the absolute performance value.
 More test results(the consumption on CPU, memory; tests with governance abilities enabled, etc.) will be added in the future.

 |                  | Original | With Mesher | With Istio(Min) |
 | ---------------- | -------- | ----------- | --------------- |